AdobeDocs/document-cloud-learn.en/help/sign/sign-beginner-tutorials/sending-options.md

 thumbnail: KT-10980.jpg
 exl-id: 86c0825e-1f40-428f-ad0d-b69118c72be1
 ---
-# Configure sending options
+# Configure send options

-Learn how to configure various options when sending a document out for signature.
-Explore how you can set the document messaging, file formats, reminder frequency, and document expiration.
+Learn how to customize agreement details, attach files, and configure additional settings such as reminders, expiration, and recipient language when sending a document for signature.

+>[!NOTE]
+>
+>Send options can be configured by your administrator so you might not see the exact same options mentioned in this tutorial.

 >[!VIDEO](https://video.tv.adobe.com/v/346675?quality=12&learn=on&hidetitle=true)